How we measure our environmental performance

-Absolute numbers in water use, waste, and energy increased from FY17.
-This is due to a few manufacturing sites producing more liquid, which resulted in our facilities operating for longer periods of time, producing more recyclable/reusable waste, and using more water for cooling (though the water was returned to the original source with no impact).
+Absolute numbers in water use and GHG emissions increased from FY18.
+This is due to a few manufacturing sites producing more liquid, which resulted in our facilities operating for longer periods of time and using more water for cooling (though the water was returned to the original source with no impact).
 While absolute numbers increased, we were able to utilize our assets more efficiently, resulting in the improvement in efficiency indexes.

-- 11 manufacturing sites have achieved Zero Waste-to-Landfill status
+• 11 manufacturing sites have achieved Zero Waste to Landfill